Summary for Decision-Makers

 Step 4: Testing

-Before launch, we run comprehensive testing cycles to guarantee your web app is free of bugs, secure, and optimized for speed.
+Before launch, we run comprehensive testing cycles to verify that the web application meets the agreed functional, security, performance, and compatibility requirements.
 This includes:

 • Functionality testing to ensure features work as intended.